-The following information describes the operation of Ethernet/IP™ (Ethernet Industrial Protocol) as it relates to Acromag Series 900EN-60xx and XTxxx2-xxx I/O modules.
-You can download a copy of the Ethernet/IP Standard, from the Open DeviceNet Vendor Association (ODVA) web site for Ethernet/IP.
+This article will go over the operation of EtherNet/IP™ (EtherNet Industrial Protocol) as it relates to Acromag Series 900EN-60xx, XTxxx2-xxx, and NT expandable Series remote I/O modules.
+You can download a copy of the EtherNet/IP Standard, from the Open DeviceNet Vendor Association (ODVA) web site for Ethernet/IP.

 Acromag also manufactures a line of I/O modules that support Modbus TCP/IP and EtherNet/IP.
-You can obtain the latest information about these and other Acromag products on our website or by calling our Inside Sales Department at (248) 295-0880.
+Get the latest information about these and other Acromag products on our website or by calling our Inside Sales Department at (248) 295-0880.